OP-DSL/OPS/apps/c/CloverLeaf/README.md

    cd ~/OPS/ops/
    make
 ```
-   For systems that does not have CUDA installed comment out the builing of the GPU backend library.
+   For systems that does not have CUDA installed comment out the building of the GPU backend library.
-   i.e. change the folloing line
+   i.e. change the following line
 ```
    all: clean core seq openmp mpi cuda
 ```